zirujauak/mxyzptlk/README.md

 ### Running a game

 From a curses-supported terminal window measuring 80 columns by 24 rows or larger.
 Smaller should work, mostly.
+Tested with zsh on a Mac and bash in Linux.
+Windows opens a separate curses terminal window.
+Don't use a terminal with more than 254 rows or columns - the ZMachine stores the screen size using byte values.

 * Running the compiled binary directly, assuming it's in the $PATH:
 ```